Code-Institute-Submissions/Memory-Game-64/README.md

 ## Timer Display

-- The game is timed, Time and moves will be prominently displayed when playing and at the end of matching all pairs of Memory game challenge.
+- As a participant engaging in the Memory game challenge for the first time, I desire a clear and conspicuous presentation of essential information during gameplay.
+Specifically, I would like real-time updates on the clock, the number of card matches achieved, and the total moves made.
+These crucial elements should be prominently displayed throughout the gaming experience, ensuring that I can effortlessly track my progress.
   <img src="assets/images/rr.png">

 ## Score Display